SELF-PORTRAITS 1964, UNFINISHED by Martin Bresnick, with The Crossing

 in Martin Bresnick’s Self-Portraits 1964, Unfinished

 The philosophical observations of Melville, Joyce, Hardy, and Hopkins come together in Martin Bresnick’s Cento (a new poem, constructed of previously existing poems).
 The result is a tumultuous journey of questioning, whimsy, and stoicism.
 Not only one of the most renowned composers of our time, Martin is also one of the most significant teachers of composition, numbering as his students many of the ‘household names’ of music today.
-A reunion with the saxophone quartet PRISM, with which we won our first Grammy.
+A reunion with the saxophone quartet PRISM, with which The Crossing won its first Grammy.

 This program follows the release of Gavin Bryars’ The Fifth Century, The Crossing and PRISM’s ECM recording that won the 2018 Grammy Award for Best Choral Performance.